Range is the difference between minimum and maximum value in a dataset. In Excel you can calculate range using the functions MIN and MAX.

 This gives the same result as

-Note: Although “range” means a different, and very common, thing in Excel and VBA – a range of cells – it is not a reserved word in VBA and you can call your custom function RANGE.
+Note: Although "range" means a different, very common thing in Excel and VBA – a range of cells – it is not a reserved word in VBA and you can call your custom function RANGE.
 That said, you may want to consider another name to avoid any confusion, such as RNG.

 Calculating Trading Range in Excel